What is Henna?

 What's the Jagua aftercare?

 Jagua will dry within in the first hour.
 Leave jagua gel on for 2-3 hours.
 Thoroughly wash the area and surrounding area well with soap and luke warm water.
-Design will be invisible the first day, but will oxidize to a blue/black color over the next day or two.
+Design will be invisible the first day, but will oxidize to a blue/black color over the next day or two and will last 1-2 weeks.